uhlissuh/ample/docs/_posts/2018-05-28-apology-new-bipoc-functionality.md

 ![Image description: A screenshot of the Ample business review page.
 4 star ratings are presented to rate a business on body positivity, trans awareness, accessibility, and BIPOC Inclusivity.]({{ "/assets/img/BIPOC-review-changes.png" | absolute_url }})

-(A reminder to non-BIPOC folks: It is best practice to leave a rating unfilled if you do not know how an establishment does in a certain rating area.
+(A reminder to non-BIPOC folks: It is best practice to leave a rating unfilled if you do not know how an establishment performs in a certain rating area.
 A blank rating is simply not used in an establishment's calculated score.)